 Next Branch Meeting

 The AGM of the branch was held in Club na Múinteoirí on Tuesday November 26th, 2019.
-Details of the spring/summer meeting 2020 will be posted here as soon as they become available.
+In-person branch meetings have been suspended until further notice, in line with public health advice.

 Results of our Pension Restoration Campaign